life-itself/artearthtech.com/content/la-cheraille.md

 date: 2017-01-21T13:47:50
 ---

-We are based La Cheraille, a small farming hamlet near Paris.
+Our mothership hub is based La Cheraille, a small farming hamlet near Paris.
 It is beautiful, natural and secluded -- and easy to get to!
 Matching our ethos it provides a great environment for reflection, experimentation and collaboration.

 The community includes artists, technologists, farmers and researchers.